jahands/workers-packages/packages/opencode-plugin-cloudflare/README.md

 ## Features

-- **Cloudflare Workers Specialist Agent**: Automatically configures a specialized AI agent with deep knowledge of Cloudflare Workers, including the runtime, APIs, and best practices
+- **Cloudflare Workers Agent**: Automatically configures a specialized AI agent with deep knowledge of Cloudflare Workers, including the runtime, APIs, and best practices
 - **Documentation Integration**: Seamlessly integrates Cloudflare's official documentation via MCP (Model Context Protocol) for real-time access to the latest docs
 - **Zero Configuration**: Works out of the box with sensible defaults